slatedocs/slate/source/index.md

 * _Test the Examples_ - when you use an example, make sure that it works.
 * _Use Graphics_ - a picture is worth a thousand words.
 The right graphic in the right place helps you to keep things simple.

+## Language Libraries

+REST (or RESTful) APIs are becoming the standard.
+Developers like using REST APIs because they are simple and universal.
+Because REST APIs use HTTP protocol along with JSON or XML, it is easy to call a REST API from pretty much any programming language.
+As a result, there is a natural tendency for the API engineer to think that language libraries (wrappers that make the REST call in the programming language of choice) is not needed.
+This is a fallacy.

+A Programmer can call REST in a language like Python, Java, or C, with four to five lines of code.
+When faced with this, the Programmer will typically write their own library of wrappers (code that encapsultes each REST end point) to make their programming more module and cleaner.
+Thus, if you want your API to be simple to use, you should have the wrappers for propular libraries built.
+Next, you should use the language tabs of DevNet Slate to provide the syntax for each of the propramming languages that you will be supporting.